nightOutCoder/vanilla-javascript/README.md

-# vanilla-javascript
+# vanilla-javascript having content of basics javasripts

-# This Project is to run the Pure Vanilla JavaScript code

-# Dir javascript-basic content
+# Directory named `javascript-basic` content
 1. Reverse String Program
 2. Remove Duplicate from a Array
 3. Return Duplicate from a Array